 Our team is collaborating directly with current and former foster youth through an equitable, youth-centering approach to research known as Youth Participatory Action Research (YPAR) to better understand the obstacles they face and the support they need.
 The study looks at the state of foster youth in all 58 counties, from early education through higher education.

-3. Study on the School of Origin Stability Project for Foster Youth Across Los Angeles County
+School of Origin Stability for Foster Youth Across Los Angeles County

 Research has shown that multiple school changes is a significant predictor of whether foster youth will become homeless after foster care.
 Our team is partnering with the Department of Children and Family Services (DCFS) and Los Angeles County Office of Education (LACOE) to assess the effects of an initiative to transport foster youth across the county to their school of origin.